Artificial Joint in Young People – When is it too Early for Joint Replacement?

 Many young patients are in the middle of their working lives.
 For physically demanding activities (e.g. nursing, construction, gastronomy), a return to work after 2–4 months may be possible – sometimes with adjustments or retraining needs.

-After a joint replacement, the success of the surgery is only half the battle.
-Especially in young patients, postoperative care plays a crucial role in determining long-term success.
-Those who adhere to the recommendations, remain active – but do not overexert themselves – can lead a long, fulfilling, and pain-free life with an artificial joint.
-Personalized follow-up care is the key to maximum durability and quality of life.
+After joint replacement surgery, the success of the operation is only half the battle.
+Especially at a young age, aftercare crucial for long-term success.
+Those who follow the recommendations, remain active – but don't overdo it – can lead a long, fulfilling, and pain-free life with an artificial joint.
+Personalized aftercare is key to maximum durability and quality of life.

 What distinguishes ENDOPROTHETICUM?